waimea-ammacintosh/workshop-register-project/docs/0-requirements.md

 ### Impact / Considerations

  I will make sure that my website is fully functional by regularly testing all aspects of the website periodically throughout development with all sorts of data, including invalid inputs.
+This will help me to make sure that the web app will be fully functional all the time, and the users will be happy with the system.